JuliusHuizing/bountyEndPoints/README.md

 4. Update reference to image (= output previous step) to local 'container.json' file.
 5. Deploy to AWS lightsail:
 aws lightsail create-container-service-deployment --service-name flask-service --containers file://containers.json --public-endpoint file://public-endpoint.json
+6. Check whether the config of your deployment seems right: aws lightsail get-container-services
-1. clean up after yourself locally:
+7. clean up after yourself locally:
    * NB this removes all local container, corresponding volume, and images.
 If this is  not what you want, rm images in isolation. docker rm -vf $(docker ps -aq) docker rmi -f $(docker images -aq)